-3.2.5 Pilot reports about braking action.
+3.4 Pilot reports about braking action.

-If the braking action experienced on a runway is different to that reported, pilots are requested to inform ATC directly or submit an AIREP special.
+3.4.1 If the braking action experienced on a runway at a controlled aerodrome is not as good as that reported, pilots are required to submit an AIREP SPECIAL.
+If the braking action experienced on a runway at a non-controlled aerodrome is different to that reported, pilots should inform ATC directly or submit an AIREP SPECIAL.
 Pilots may also be asked by the ATC to report their assessment of the braking action.
-Pilots should use the terms listed in the RCAM table at para 3.2.4 or the AIREP template in ENR 1.1 APPENDIX 1.
+Pilot reports directly to ATC should use the terms listed in para 3.2.6 or the AIREP template in ENR 1.1 APPENDIX 1.
+At non-controlled certified aerodromes and controlled aerodromes where ATC is not present (i.e. not a 24/7 tower) pilots are required to report braking action, not as good as that reported, directly to the aerodrome operators are in AIP-ERSA.